Vuducvi1999/golden-blog/README.md

 2. **Haven’t got any email.**

-	Try to search on spam email or grant access to new app using http://www.google.com/accounts/DisplayUnlockCaptcha.
+	Try to search on spam email, _but the most cases is about your email haven't grant access for new app_ (like above issue).

+	Grant access to new app using http://www.google.com/accounts/DisplayUnlockCaptcha.

 3. **Contact us page is not working.**